Once you've installed, open a new command prompt and run the following command:

 Rerun the app.
 The Index component now has its own counter that increments by ten

-each time the Click me button is selected.
+each time the Click me button is selected, as shown in the following image.
 The Counter component

 (Counter.razor) at /counter continues to increment by one.